 Search results for:

-Solutionary, a managed security services (MSS) provider, recently released a report stating that United States is home to “44% of all malware” and newly obtained research shows that cloud providers including Google, GoDaddy and Amazon are “spearheading the phenomenon“, according to an article published by Info Security Magazine.
+Solutionary, a managed security services (MSS) provider, recently released a report stating that the United States is home to "_44% of all malware_" and newly obtained research shows that cloud providers including Google, GoDaddy, and Amazon are "_spearheading the phenomenon_, "according to an article published by Info Security Magazine.

-According to the article, malware distributors will “quickly and cost-effectively develop sites and bring them online.”
-In the process, the article states, they will “avoid geographic blacklisting, by hiding behind the reputations of major hosting providers such as Amazon, GoDaddy and Google.”
-The Solutionary
+According to the article, malware distributors will "_quickly and cost-effectively develop sites and bring them online._" In the process, the report states, they will "_avoid geographic blacklisting, by hiding behind the reputations of major hosting providers such as Amazon, GoDaddy, and Google._" The Solutionary

 report clearly announced as the article quotes, "_Because of the overwhelming geographic dominance of domestically hosted malware, it is evident that geographic blacklisting and blocking strategies are not effective defensive mechanisms for U.S. organizations to use in the fight to detect and block malware attacks._"

-Read much more about the findings in the Solutionary report and what this increase and status means for large and small data hosts around the world and the nation as seen in the full article at Info Security Magazine.
+Read much more about the findings in the Solutionary report and what this increase and status mean for large and small data hosts around the world and the nation, as seen in the full article at Info Security Magazine.

 Written by Bryon Turcotte / January 28, 2014